Skip to main content

 high (default)Only high flags

 neverNever trips.
-Graders still record flags for the dashboard, but no runtime action.
+The grader still records flags for the dashboard, but no runtime action.

 Action (what to do when it trips)